spring-attic/spring-xd-samples/batch-wordcount/README.md

 |   `-- nietzsche-chapter-1.txt
 ```

+In the case of hadoop 2.2, the `hadoop-examples-2.2.0.jar` will be under the lib directory.

-the modules/job directory defines the location of the file to import, HDFS directories to use as well as the name node location.
-You can verify the settings inside wordcount-context.xml.
-All relevant properties are defined in the util:property element:
+the wordcount-context.xml defines the location of the file to import, HDFS directories to use as well as the name node location.
+You can verify the settings under in util:property element:

 	<util:properties id="myProperties" >
 		<prop key="wordcount.input.path">/count/in/</prop>